Everything You Need to Know About 'Yukyu' (有給): Paid Leave in Japan Explained

 How many Yukyu"有給" can I take?

-The rate of paid leave taken by workers in Japan has been 45-50% since 60% in 2015, but in 2021, it was taken 12 days out of 20 days of paid leave, and it became 60% again.
+The rate of paid leave taken by workers in Japan has remained around 45-50% since 2015, but in 2021, employees took an average of 12 out of 20 days of paid leave, bringing the rate back up to 60%.

 Japanese Labor Law Q&A with a Japanese Sharoushi - YouTube